Weekly Update

 f.write(s_stream.getvalue())

-which bumps the profiler information to a folder called profiler
+which bumps the profiler information to a folder called profiler and contains the information needed as the

 respective run time (for inspection).
 These